 Ticks were a daily worry.

-With no cold weather gear and no time to stop, I could do nothing but tough out the sub-zero nights with my few scraps of clothing and half a synthetic sleeping bag (the top portion), for over two months through western Mongolia and central Russia.
+For over two months through western Mongolia and central Russia, with no cold weather gear and no time to stop, I could do nothing but tough out the sub-zero nights with only a few scraps of clothing and half a synthetic sleeping bag.

-Despite my best efforts, I got as far as Perm, Russia—1900 km short of Scandinavia (my target)—within a week of my visa expiring.
+Despite my best efforts, I got only as far as Perm, Russia—1,900 km short of Scandinavia—within a week of my visa expiring.
 Thus, I had no choice but to leave my bike there, catch a train to Moscow and exit the country.
 After a few days in the capital, I flew to Stockholm from where I’m currently applying for a new passport and visa for Russia.